Value Tilt Portfolio Disclosure

 The value asset classes are less diversified than comparable ETFs they replace in Betterment’s Core portfolio because the value asset classes concentrate investments in certain industries or groups of industries, or exclude certain securities that do not satisfy the value criteria for inclusion.
 This increases the risk of loss due to adverse economic, business, or other developments that affect those industries or companies.
 Reduced diversification also can increase the volatility of the Value Tilt portfolio relative to Betterment’s Core portfolio.

-Betterment’s Value Tilt does not include any exposure to the value asset classes when the portfolio is allocated entirely to bonds (i.e. a 100% bond allocation), so an investor whose Value Tilt portfolio is allocated entirely to bonds will not have any exposure to the value asset classes (which are contained with the equities allocation).
+Betterment’s Value Tilt does not include any exposure to the value asset classes when the portfolio is allocated entirely to bonds (i.e. a 0% stocks allocation), so an investor whose invested portion of the Value Tilt portfolio is allocated entirely to bonds will not have any exposure to the value asset classes (which are contained with the equities allocation).
 Generally as your portfolio allocation shifts to higher bond allocations, the percentage of your portfolio attributable to the value asset classes decreases.

 Investors considering the Betterment Value Tilt portfolio should understand how it operates with Betterment’s automated portfolio management and tax management features.